 - Mix sugar with the salt and candy caps, then add the almond meal and egg, then stir for a minute or two until a soft dough forms.

-- Roll the dough into 1 inch log and chill overnight, or for at least 30 minutes.
+- Roll the dough into 1 inch log, wrap in wax paper or plastic wrap and chill overnight, or for at least 30 minutes.

 - To bake the cookies, preheat the oven to 325.
-Slice the cookies into roughly 1/4 inch rounds, lay onto a baking sheet lined with a silicone mat or other non-stick surface, like cast iron.
+Slice the cookies into roughly ¼ inch thick rounds, lay onto a baking sheet lined with a silicone mat or other non-stick surface, like cast iron.

 - Remove the cookies from the oven to cool.
 You want the cookies to be slightly underdone and chewy.
-Finished cookies will keep for a week, and can be stored in the fridge or at room temperature.
-They're very durable.
+Finished cookies will keep for a week, and can be stored in a cookie tin at room temperature.